VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is built with Python 3.11 and features a modular architecture.

 ### UI/UX Decisions
-- **Enhanced GUI Application (`gui_app.py`):** Features a modern dark theme with a tabbed interface organizing 50+ functions into 6 categories (Code Generation, Desktop Automation, Messaging, System Control, Productivity, and Fun Features).
+- **Enhanced GUI Application (`gui_app.py`):** Features a modern dark theme with a tabbed interface organizing 50+ functions into 9 categories (Code Generation, Desktop Automation, Messaging, System Control, Productivity, Utilities, Ecosystem, Fun Features, and Web Tools).
+The new Web Tools tab provides access to 500+ web-based tools through natural language commands.
 Includes quick-access buttons for all major functions, text input field, real-time color-coded output display, status indicators, and comprehensive help documentation.
 Utilizes `tkinter` with scrollable panels and threading for non-blocking command execution.
 Fully functional in cloud/headless environments with graceful degradation.
 - **CLI Interface (`main.py`):** Provides an alternative interactive command-line interface with user-friendly prompts and special commands.
 - **WhatsApp Desktop Integration:** Dual-mode support: desktop automation via PyWhatKit (when available) and web-based fallback using WhatsApp Web URLs with pre-filled messages.
 Includes input validation and clear error messaging for unsupported operations in cloud environments.